sschmeier/genomics-tutorial/ngs-variantcalling/index.rst

    Look at the statistics.
 One ratio that is mentioned in the statistics is transition transversion ratio (*ts/tv*).
 Explain what this ratio is and why the observed ratio makes sense.

-Several more elaborate filtering strategies have been explored, e.g.  http://genome.cshlp.org/content/early/2012/02/02/gr.129684.111.full.pdf+html
+Several more elaborate filtering strategies have been explored, e.g. `here <https://github.com/ekg/freebayes#observation-filters-and-qualities>`__.

 Finding variants of interest (VOI)